Assignment 8

 So far you only compared the two models that were fit in the previous week.
 But modelling is an iterative process, and additional features of the data can be modelled.

-Next, you will add two extentions to the previous models, which you may have thought about already: (1) Reaction times are known to be positively skewed (2) There could be a non-linear relationship between Days and Reaction time.
+Next, you will add two extensions to the previous models, which you may have thought about already: (1) Reaction times are known to be positively skewed (2) There could be a non-linear relationship between Days and Reaction time.

 The first issue can be tackled by changing the observation family to a positively skewed distribution, such as log-normal.